KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 Variable grammar:

-- it is defined by a name, with optional 'Unused' tag, derivation, metadata, and label,
+- it is defined by a name, with optional 'Unused' tag, derivation, meta-data, and label,

 - label and comments: